 Are bars allowed to sell alcoholic beverages to-go?

-In addition to businesses that hold ABC licenses for bona fide eating places (restaurants; license types 41, 47, and 75), businesses that operate as bars (holding license types 40, 42, and 48) that have kitchen facilities and actually prepare meals on the licensed premises, may also sell alcoholic beverages to-go in the same manner that the Department has provided for restaurants (see Item 5 in the Notice).
+In addition to businesses that hold ABC licenses for bona fide eating places (restaurants; license types 41, 47, and 75), businesses that operate as bars (holding license types 40, 42, and 48) that have kitchen facilities and actually prepare meals on the licensed premises, or have contracted with another meal provider as outlined in the Fifth Notice of Regulatory Relief, may also sell alcoholic beverages to-go in the same manner that the Department has provided for restaurants (see Item 5 in the Notice).
 This means that any beer, wine, or distilled spirits (as applicable) may be sold in containers filled by the retailer as long as:

 - The container is sealed with a secure lid or cap and in a manner designed to prevent consumption without the removal of the lid or cap;

 - Such alcoholic beverages are only sold in conjunction with a bona fide meal prepared on the licensed premises for pick-up or delivery; and

 The sealing of a lid with holes in it by some method that cannot be easily removed by a customer after the sale is acceptable.

 It is the responsibility of the delivery person to verify the age of the customer purchasing the alcoholic beverages to ensure delivery is not made to underage persons.
 The licensee is ultimately responsible for the delivery of alcoholic beverages.